-These functional movements range over 10 modalities of fitness and our warm-ups and workouts ensure a balance across all of them.
+The functional movements of CrossFit cover 10 fitness modalities, and our workouts (including warm-ups) ensure a balance across all ten.

-How do we do all this?
-Through using various weight implements, running, rowing, pushing, pulling, climbing, jumping and using the body in ways you may not have before.
-Our hands on coaches walk you through every step in every class and ensure you’re not only doing things right, but pushing you out of complacency.
+How do we accomplish all of this?
+Through pushing, pulling, climbing, jumping, running, rowing, various weight implements, and using the body in ways you may never have before.
+Our hands-on coaches walk you through each step in each class, ensuring you not only perform things correctly, but you push yourself out of complacency.

-Don’t worry though.
-Whether you’ve never worked out a day in your life or are an experienced athlete, CrossFit will work for you and can be scaled to fit YOUR individual needs.
-Being scared to make the leap into this completely normal.
-Everyone is.
-But once you finish that first WOD with others cheering you on and congratulating you at the end, having shared in the pain over the workout, you get to relish in the pleasure of victory.
+And, hey — don’t worry.
+Whether you’re an experienced athlete or you’ve never worked out a day in your life, CrossFit will work for you.
+CrossFit can be scaled to fit your individual needs.
+Being scared is completely normal.
+Everyone is at first.
+Jumping into CrossFit can seem like quite a leap; but when you finish that first WOD — with others cheering you on, sharing in the pain of the workout, congratulating you at the end — you get to relish the pleasure of victory.

 Check out these videos for an even better picture…